lnicoletti/womeninnews/README.md

 # womeninnews
 ### Visualizing the representation of women across news outlets around the world.

-PLEASE FIND THE FINAL APPLICATION IN THE "final_app" FOLDER.
-PLEASE IGNORE THE "visualization" FOLDER, WHICH IS JUST INTERMEDIARY CODE THAT WAS USED PRIOR TO PUTTING IT TOGETHER INTO THE FINAL APP.
-INSIDE THE "final_app" FOLDER, THE "index.html", "index.js" and "styles_light.css" ARE THE RELEVANT FILES.
+Please find the final application in the "final_app" FOLDER.
+Please ignore the "visualization" folder, which is just intermediary code that was used prior to putting it together into the final app.
+Inside the "final_app" folder, the "index.html", "index.js" and "styles_light.css" are the relevant files.

-THANK YOU
+Thank you.